OsmosysSoftware/osmo-x/apps/api/docs/channels/wa-360Dialog.md

 360dialog is a leading and official accredited Meta WhatsApp solution provider (BSP), providing the relevant building blocks & services around messaging, WhatsApp newsletters and performance marketing with the WhatsApp Business API.

-### ENV Values to Update
+### Values to Update in Database

-When using 360Dialog to send whatsApp messages via their API, you need to provide certain environment variables that hold the 360Dialog configuration details.
-Here are the ENV values you need to update:
+When using 360Dialog to send whatsApp messages via their API, you need to provide certain variables that hold the 360Dialog configuration details.
+Here are the values you need to update:

 ```sh
 # WhatsApp 360Dialog